cloudflare/cloudflare-docs/content/learning-paths/workers/test/intro-to-observability.md

 ## Local development and logs

 You learned how to write tests in the [Get started guide](/workers/get-started/guide/).
-Now, you learn how to locally develop and log from your Worker.
+Now, you will learn how to locally develop and log from your Worker.

 ### Local development